Mt Hood Forest 2-Day

 Other non-reservable National Forest Campgrounds can be seen on Google Maps, search for "camping".
 These are generally good, but with no potable water.
 Note that Pebble Ford Campground is within the embargo area and should not be used by Day 2 competitors.

 Most of the National Forest land is open for dispersed camping.
-Turn onto a gravel track, find a turnout, and camp.
+Turn onto any road or gravel track, find a pullout, and camp.
 No facilities, bring your own water.
 If using Forest Service land for dispersed camping, please be aware of the embargo area for the Billy Bob NRE.
 If you are camping south of Dufur Valley Road, please avoid the 2 miles west of Billy Bob Sno-Park.
 Any dispersed camping North of Dufur Valley Road is fine.
+For example, there is a nice pullout on Dufur Valley Road just 100 m west of Billy Bob Sno-Park that would be fine for camping.

-Jill and Rick McBee are offering camping on their property which is essentially next door to Tucker Park south of Hood River.
+Jill and Rick McBee are offering camping on their property which is essentially next door to Tucker Park, south of Hood River.
 RVs and Tents.
 Contact Jill and Rick for details.
+You can also use the contact form below and we will forward your inquiry.

 Hotels